callumjones/fg-spillovers/README.md

-# Code for "International Spillovers of Forward Guidance Shocks"
+# Data and Code for "International Spillovers of Forward Guidance Shocks"

 by Callum Jones, Mariano Kulish and Daniel M. Rees